couchbaselabs/mockuments/README.md

 - Allow the user to specify a sample document and all of the relevant metadata required to generate the documents is calculated
 - Allow the user to specify the datetime format, as well as any bounds
-- Allow the user to specify custom bounds for generated ints + floats (this is actually far more sensible than using length)
 - Allow user to specify template using a REPL rather than a json file
-- Allow user to specify if they want a field's value to be a random length within bounds.